taoluwork/gitLab/README.md

 bcai_v* are design folders for project BCAI.

-metaCoin, petShop are original example from Truffle suite payroll is an example desiged by Tao to practise and understand solidity syntax.
+metaCoin, petShop are original example from Truffle suite. payroll is an example desiged by Tao to practise and understand solidity syntax.
 MarksWill* is example from LSU Blockchain course using solidity, truffle and webpack as frontend. eventTest is an simple example to test how to interact with EVENTS.